 On 22nd March 2018 the Bishop of Rochester introduced five Church of England Measures for debate and approval in the House of Lords.
 The full text of the debate on each Measure is reproduced below and the House gave approval to each.
 The Measures were: the Legislative Reform Measure, the Mission and Pastoral etc. (Amendment) Measure, the Pensions (Pre-consolidation) Measure, the Statute Law (Repeals) Measure and the Ecclesiastical Jurisdiction and Care of Churches Measure.
 Continue reading “Bishop of Rochester takes five Church of England Measures through House of Lords”

-On 20th July 2017 the House of Lords debated a motion from Lord Berkeley “that this House takes note of the transport needs of remote island communities in England.”
-The Bishop of Newcastle, Rt Revd Christine Hardman, spoke about the Holy Island of Lindisfarne in Northumberland:
+On 22nd March 2018 the House of Lords debated a motion from the Foreign Office Minister Lord Ahmad of Wimbledon, “That this House takes note of the Commonwealth Heads of Government Meeting 2018.”
+The Bishop of Rochester, Rt Revd James Langstaff, spoke in the debate:

 The Lord Bishop of Rochester: My Lords, the Anglican Communion extends significantly beyond the nations of the Commonwealth.
 Nevertheless, for obvious reasons of history, there is a very substantial Anglican presence in many Commonwealth countries.
 I am therefore pleased to speak from these Benches in this debate—and I, too, look forward to the maiden speech of the noble Lord, Lord Geidt.